-That sound landed them a feature on Good Morning America — who called them “emblematic of the state of Montana” — and won them coveted opening spots at Sisters Folk Festival, Red Ants Pants Festival, and Under The Big Sky Festival, sharing bills with Jason Isbell, Tyler Childers, and Emmylou Harris.
-Most recently, they were featured on the Emmy Award-winning Montana PBS program 11th & Grant.
-Their latest EP, A Mountain to Go, is now streaming on all platforms.
+Their sound, stripped-down and cinematic, landed them a feature on Good Morning America — who called them “emblematic of the state of Montana” — and won them coveted opening spots at Sisters Folk Festival, Red Ants Pants Festival, and Under The Big Sky Festival, sharing bills with artists like Jason Isbell, Tyler Childers, Emmylou Harris and others.
+Most recently, Nick and Susan were featured on the Montana PBS program 11th & Grant for which they have earned an Emmy nomination.

 Live configurations range from an intimate duo with guitars to a five-piece band with bass, drums, and keyboards — though the core of the thing remains two voices from opposite worlds finding the same frequency.